 Their definition of wants and needs looked different from ours.
-But that doesn’t mean we shouldn’t examine ourselves to learn more about the things we don’t need.
+But just because we have more chances to spend doesn’t mean we always should.

 Wants vs Needs

-When I’m trying to decide if someone is more of a want or a need, I try to see it from many angles.
+So when you’re trying to decide if this object is something that a person needs, try to see it from many angles.

 Dealing With Wants.
 Then there are the “wants” that just improve the quality of life.
 I might not need a coffee pot, but everyone around me wants me to have one!